LGBTQ+ Resources

 Safe Zone Program

-The Safe Zone Program’s objective is for trained participants to utilize their gained knowledge and skills to foster a safe and inclusive community for LGBTQ+ students, faculty, and staff to promote social justice in the University of Hawai‘i System.
+The Safe Zone Program’s objective is for trained participants to use their knowledge and skills to foster a safe, inclusive community for LGBTQ+ students, faculty, and staff, thereby promoting social justice within the University of Hawai‘i System.

-Upon completion of a Safe Zone Training, participants will be invited to become Allies or Advocates in the University of Hawaiʻi System Safe Zone Program.
+Upon completing Safe Zone Training, participants will be invited to become Allies or Advocates in the University of Hawaiʻi System Safe Zone Program.

 All Gender Restroom